-To give a better understanding of what constitutes sustainable fashion, I've outlined some general issues that independent brands like A.Oei face from fabric/fiber sourcing, garment manufacturing to prevailing retail patterns within the industry.
+To give a better understanding of what constitutes sustainable fashion, I've outlined some issues that independent brands like A.Oei face from fabric/fiber sourcing, garment manufacturing to prevailing retail trends.
 I will also propose some solutions and principles that A.Oei abide by.

 Fibers can be divided into three groups: Natural Fibers stemming from vegetable (cotton, flax, hemp) or animal (wool, silk), Synthetic Fibers based on minerals and oil (polyester, acrylic), and Man-made cellulosic fibers (bamboo, lyocell, viscose).

-The easy consensus is that natural fibers are 'good' because they are bio-degradable with low-impact on the environment and synthetic fibers are 'bad' because it is non-renewable.
+The easy consensus is that natural fibers are 'good' because they are bio-degradable with low environmental impact and synthetic fibers are 'bad' because it is non-renewable.
 However, a material's renewability does not tell us much about the conditions in which it is created.

 Questions that we ask: